tomasruizr/angular-modal-service/README.md

 * `templateUrl`: The URL of the HTML template to use for the modal.
 * `template`: If `templateUrl` is not specified, you can specify `template` as raw HTML for the modal.
+* `transcludeTemplateUrl`: The URL of the HTML template to use for the modal barebone for example the modal tags in bootstrap.
+* `transcludeTemplate`: If `transcludeTemplateUrl` is not specified, you can specify `transcludeTemplate` as raw HTML for the modal.
 * `inputs`: A set of values to pass as inputs to the controller.
 Each value provided is injected into the controller constructor.
 * `appendElement`: The custom angular element to append the modal to instead of default `body` element.